NC3-LU/Diagnostic/documentation/userguide/README.md

 picture).

 Just below, there is the navigation panel (**3.** on the picture), which we will describe just a little later.
-Same for the two buttons used to get the report or save the current Diagnosis (**4.** on the picture).
+Same for the three buttons used to get the report, save the current diagnosis or the current questions (**4.** on the picture).

 Finally, on the right of the screen, there is a free-text panel, where you should put some text which will be in the report (**5.** on the